 Isaac managed to learn the language of his captors and began to preach and discuss matters of religion with them.
 He would travel to other villages and minister to Huron, Algonquin and French captives, especially those about to be tortured and killed.
-Noting all this, his captors called him Ondessonk, meaning "Indomitable One".
+Noting all this, his captors called him Ondessonk, meaning "Indomitable One."

 Isaac was freed when Dutch traders paid his ransom.
-After some months in France, he returned to evangelise the Hurons again, who were now becoming Christians in large numbers.
-In October 1646 he was captured by Iroquois warriors, who blamed him for the caterpillars which had devoured the crops that year, causing great hunger, and for a recent epidemic.
-Near modern Auriesville (New York State, USA), the warriors killed him with a tomahawk.
+After some months in France, he returned to evangelize the Hurons again, who were now becoming Christians in large numbers.
+In October, 1646, he was captured by Iroquois warriors, who blamed him for the caterpillars which had devoured the crops that year, causing great hunger, and for a recent epidemic.

+Isaac managed to learn the language of his captors and began to preach and discuss matters of religion with them.
+Near modern Auriesville (New York State), the warriors killed him with a tomahawk.
 The next day they killed his two companions: a Frenchman called Jean de Lalande and a Huron whose name is unknown.

-Scene 4: Gnadenhütten (near modernday Lehighton, Pennsylvania, USA), 1755
+Scene 4: Gnadenhütten (near modernday Lehighton, Pennsylvania), 1755.

-In 1755 Britain and France were embroiled in a conflict with each other that extended to North America and dragged in the indigenous Americans to fight on both sides.
+In 1755, Britain and France were embroiled in a conflict with each other that extended to North America and dragged in the indigenous Americans to fight on both sides.

-A group of missionaries, mainly German, were living near modern-day Lehighton, Pennsylvania, in a settlement called Gnadenhütten ("Tents of Grace").
+A group of missionaries, mainly German, were living near modern-day Lehighton, PA, in a settlement called Gnadenhütten ("Tents of Grace").
 As Moravians, they were pacifists.
 Nearby they had built a settlement for indigenous American Christians, which was soon populated by Mohican Christians who had fled persecution elsewhere and by local Delaware people responding to the evangelistic work of the missionaries.

-In November French-supported indigenous Americans were launching attacks in the area, but the missionaries stayed put, ready to die rather than abandon their mission post.
+In November, French-supported indigenous Americans were launching attacks in the area, but the missionaries stayed put, ready to die rather than abandon their mission post.
 Most of the indigenous Christians were away from Gnadenhütten because it was the season to go hunting in the forests.
-On the evening of 24 November a band of indigenous Americans attacked the missionary settlement, killing ten adults and a toddler.
+On the evening of November 24, a band of indigenous Americans attacked the missionary settlement, killing ten adults and a child.
 Four missionaries escaped and one was captured.

-Scene 5: Gnadenhütten (modern Ohio, USA), 1781-2
+Scene 5: Gnadenhütten (modern Ohio), 1781-2.

 By 1781 there was another conflict in progress, as white American colonists sought independence from British rule.
-Again the pacifist Moravian missionaries were neutral (and therefore viewed with suspicion by both sides).
-Again the indigenous Americans were caught up in the conflict.
+Again, the pacifist Moravian missionaries were neutral (and therefore viewed with suspicion by both sides).
+Again, the indigenous Americans were caught up in the conflict.